TULiberalArts/Academic-Advising/pages/home.md

 The Center for Academic Advising and Professional Development counsels students on issues relating to both classroom and career.
 We can help you navigate your curriculum, choose a major, explore career opportunities and determine your post-graduation plans.

 ## Make an Appointment
-**New Students for Spring 2021**- If you are a new student for spring 2021 please refer to your next steps channel in TUPortal and visit the [New Student Orientation website](https://orientation.temple.edu/new-student-orientation).

-**Current Students who are enrolled in fall 2020 courses**- To schedule an academic advising appointment, if you are a student who has a primary major in the College of Liberal Arts, see below for details to book your appointment on the Online Advising Appointment System:
+To schedule an academic advising appointment, if you are a student who has a primary major in the College of Liberal Arts, see below for details to book your appointment on the Online Advising Appointment System:

 - Go to [TUPortal](https://fim.temple.edu/idp/profile/cas/login;jsessionid=B615BC9901343362C6E4DCF7EB5F68A6?execution=e1s1)
 - Click on your **Student Tools** tab